-In an increasing knowledge oriented society, you need to be able to show that your research creates impact.
-Impact, both societal and economic, is becoming crucial in every grant proposal and job application.
-In short: you have to be able to ‘Sell your science’.
-Do you know how?
-Are you wondering about your career after your thesis?
+Do you want your research to reach society?
+Do you have entrepreneurial plans?
+Are you wondering about your career after your doctorate?
 Are you constantly negotiating with your professor?
-Do you want to stay in academia, or work outside of university?
-What do you need to create opportunities?
-These type of questions are addressed in this course.
+Do you want to strengthen your grant proposals?
+Do you want to stay in academia, or work outside university?
+These types of questions are addressed in this course.

 “If you think this course isn’t for you, think a bit further than only your research.
 This course is important for the rest of your career.”

 – Chantal Vlaskamp, PhD Candidate Clinical and Experimental Neuroscience

 On day 1 you will master skills through brief lectures, an unfolding case and a lot of interactive assignments.

 The second day consists of applying the knowledge and skills from day 1 to your own research.
 How do you write a story to convince parties to collaborate?
 And for those aspiring a career in academia: how can you sell your own science in a knowledge utilization paragraph of a grant application?
 At the end of day 2, you will have learned to implement lessons from day 1 into practice.

 The following six topics are treated: